claraberger0/GNARmodelling/README.md

   - `cb_2022_us_state_5m.shp` shapefile of US states from [US Census TIGER API](https://www.census.gov/geographies/mapping-files/time-series/) used to cut out the transmission lines in Texas

 ### figures
-  - `cb_2022_us_state_5m.shp` shapefile of US states from [US Census TIGER API](https://www.census.gov/geographies/mapping-files/time-series/) used to cut out the transmission lines in Texas
+  - `tx_network_.png` figure of the network created from the Texas elextric grid with transmission lines as edges based on public data

 <p align="right">(<a href="#readme-top">back to top</a>)</p>